Regina International Film Festival: Festival format and programming

 In 2025, RIFFA received over 400 submissions from 74 countries, ultimately selecting 103 films.
 Since 2015, the festival has presented over 1,000 films in 187 languages, from 93 countries.
 This list includes 303 directorial debuts and works by 268 female directors, in addition to Indigenous, LGBTQ+ and immigrant filmmakers.

 Awards and recognition

-RIFFA presents awards in multiple categories, recognizing storytelling, direction, cinematography, and social impact.
+RIFFA presents awards in multiple categories, recognizing storytelling and social impact.
 In 2018, the festival introduced a gender-neutral trophy and logo.

 Notable films and filmmakers

 RIFFA has showcased a wide range of acclaimed films, including: